Moving near Portland, Oregon? Check out these 7 County Options.

 Multnomah County has the distinction of being home to Downtown Portland, Portland International Airport, and large sections of the Columbia and Willamette Rivers.

 Here’s a closer look at what Multnomah County has to offer.

 The Trimet transit system consists of the MAX Light Rail system and the bus system.
-The MAX provides transportation between Portland’s City Center, Beaverton, Hillsboro, Clackamas, Gresham, Milwaukie, N/NE Portland, and Portland International Airport.
-Trains run every fifteen minutes or less, with most lines running from 4:00am to midnight, seven days a week.
-The bus system transports people within the city and to more far-flung surrounding towns like Estacada and Forest Grove, with some lines running up to 20 hours per day.
-Portland’s Streetcar system is separate from Trimet and operates from early morning to late at night, running north to south on Portland’s west side, while the A and B loops cross the river to the city’s close-in NE and SE quadrants.
+The MAX provides transportation between Portland’s City Center, Beaverton, Hillsboro, Clackamas, Gresham, Milwaukie, north/northeast Portland, and Portland International Airport.
+Trains run every fifteen minutes or less, with most lines running from 4:00 am to midnight, seven days a week.
+The bus system transports people within the city and to more far-flung surrounding towns like Estacada and Forest Grove, with some lines running up to 20 hours daily.
+Portland’s Streetcar system is separate from Trimet and operates from early morning to late at night, running north to south on Portland’s west side, while the A and B loops cross the river to the city’s close-in northeast and southeast quadrants.